TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Gifbuilder/Index.rst

-Whenever the "+calc"-function is added to a value in the data type of the properties underneath, you can use the dimensions of TEXT and IMAGE objects from the GifBuilder Object array.
-This is done by inserting a tag like this: "[10.w]" or "[10.h]", where "10" is the GifBuilder Object number in the array and "w"/"h" signifies either width or height of the object.
+Whenever the "+calc"-function is added to a value in the data type of the properties underneath, you can use the dimensions of TEXT and IMAGE objects from the Gifbuilder Object array.
+This is done by inserting a tag like this: "[10.w]" or "[10.h]", where "10" is the Gifbuilder Object number in the array and "w"/"h" signifies either width or height of the object.

 The special property "lineHeight" (e.g. "[10.lineHeight]") uses the